-Tūhaitara Coastal Park offers fun rides for families and individuals, stretching from the Waimakariri to the Ashley River.
+Tūhaitara Coastal Park offers fun rides and walks for families and individuals, stretching from the Waimakariri to the Ashley River.

-Take the time on your ride to enjoy this special environment that offers ecological, educational, cultural and recreational opportunities for all who visit.
+Take the time to enjoy this special environment that offers ecological, educational, cultural and recreational opportunities for all who visit.

 For update information on tracks click here

-The Pegasus Trail links Kaiapoi with Kairaki Beach.
+The Pegasus Trail links Kaiapoi with Waikuku Beach.
 There are three parts to this trail (as detailed below) and each part is separated by roads.

-Only part of this trail can be taken on bikes, however you can continue your journey on a bike if you switch to the Tutaepatu Trail.
+Only part of this trail can be taken on bikes, Kaiapoi to Woodend, however you can continue your journey on a bike if you switch to the Tutaepatu Trail.

 Presently signage is being constructed to aid you on your journey from one part to the next.
 In the meantime directions given below.